Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Nausea Score

-Cardiorespiratory monitoring should be applied to all patients under 6 months of age and as clinically indicated for all other patients
+Consider the need for cardiorespiratory monitoring, including all patients under 6 months of age, patients with a cardiac history and as clinically indicated for all other patients.

 Patients are ready to transfer to the ward once they meet the PACU ‘Discharge Criteria’ (see below) and ‘Ready for Discharge’ both of which are timestamped on EMR.